Define the patient-centered medical home.

 The medical home model is especially important in safety-net settings that provide primary care to underserved communities.
 Vulnerable populations face substantial barriers to care including limited access, low English proficiency, low health literacy, psychosocial complexity, and multiple medical comorbidities.
 Given its emphasis on access, whole-person orientation, team-based care, and care coordination, the PCMH model has the potential to address the many concerns of vulnerable populations.8

-Providing patients with insurance coverage and a medical home has been found to reduce racial and ethnic disparities in access and quality of preventive and chronic care and to improve outcomes for vulnerable ...
+Providing patients with insurance coverage and a medical home has been found to reduce racial and ethnic disparities in access and quality of preventive and chronic care and to improve outcomes ...